morgan-ashley/bootstrap-copycat/README.md

 ##30 days, 30 mock websites.
 Day Two.
 This is a static page of Bootstap (non-responsive).

+**Something new I learned: Floating an unorderd list to the right will reverse its contents.**

 *Will be making the page responsive in the near future.*